Let’s face it – every overseas trip means a suitcase full of questionable souvenirs to sift through when you get home.

 Ahhhh, the ubiquitous terracotta warrior statues.

-Even if you don’t get to visit Xian, where the real terracotta warriors are located, you’ll be able to buy these little gems anywhere you see tourists.
+Even if you don’t get to visit Xian, where the real terracotta warriors are located, you’ll be able to buy these little gems anywhere you see hordes of tourists.

 Here’s a quick quality check: touch a warrior and if it leaves a black mark on your finger then you know it’s not worth paying much for.